BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 dCBOR
 : "deterministic CBOR" encoded in conformance with the CBOR specifications §4.2 {{-CBOR}}.

+insert/extract
+: To convert platform-native or application-centric data structures to/from an in-memory symbolic representation of CBOR.

+serialize/deserialize
+: To convert an in-memory symbolic representation of CBOR to/from a byte stream.

 # Serialization Level

 This section defines requirements and practices falling in the purview of the dCBOR codec.